 Kent Community Foundation is part of a national network of 46 community foundations committed to improving the lives of local people and communities, particularly the most vulnerable, isolated and disadvantaged.

-The Big Lottery Fund funds projects and activities that make communities stronger and more vibrant, and that are led by the people who live in them.
+The National Lottery Community funds projects and activities that make communities stronger and more vibrant, and that are led by the people who live in them.
 It supports charities, community groups, and people with great ideas – local or national, large or small.
 It also brings people and groups together: to share experiences, learn from each other and try new ways of working.

 Port of Dover